tonyx/Sharpino/Sharpino.Lib/README.md

     - I wanted to study the subject and it ended up in a tiny little framework.
 - Why F#?
     - Any functional language from the ML family language in my opinion is a good fit for the following reasons:
-        - Events are immutable, building the state of the cluster is a function of those events.
+        - Events are immutable, building the state of the context is a function of those events.
         - Discriminated Unions are suitable to represent events and commands.
         - The use of the lambda expression is a nice trick for the undoers (the _under_ is returned as a lambda that retrieves the context for applying the undo and returns another lambda that actually can "undo" the command).
         - It is a .net language, so you can use everything in the .net ecosystem (including C# libraries).